pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/5-creating-recommendations.md

 ### Add boot receiver to Android manifest

 This implementation of the BroadcastReceiver class must run after start up of the TV device where it is installed.
 To accomplish this, register this class in your app manifest with an intent filter that listens for the completion of the device boot process.
-The following sample code demonstrates how to add this configuration to the manifest:
+The following sample code demonstrates how to add this configuration to the manifest.

 <code><pre>&lt;manifest ... &gt;
   &lt;application ... &gt;
     &lt;receiver android:name=&quot;com.android.example.leanback.fastlane.BootCompleteReceiver&quot; android:enabled=&quot;true&quot;